kPherox/fetch-github-api/README.md

 |params|Object<br/>(associative array)|GET query parameter.<br/>For example, when /users/:username/repos, {'sort':'updated'} etc.<br/>default: {}|
 |max|Number<br/>(Integer)|Max page number.<br/>0 is all page.<br/>default: 0|
 |per|Number<br/>(Integer)|Per page number.<br/>0 is API default (30). max 100<br/>default: 0|

+## License
+This software is released under the MIT License.
+See the [LICENSE] file for more information.

+### Include packages
+See the [INCLUDE-LICENSE] file for information.

+[LICENSE]: LICENSE
+[INCLUDE-LICENSE]: INCLUDE-LICENSE